2025 June 17

 When your deposit has been processed, we’ll email you a submission log containing the final status of your submission.
 You should review these submission logs to make sure your content was registered or updated successfully.

-If you register content with us by sending the files to us directly using the Crossref XML plugin for OJS, or if you’re still using the deprecated Metadata Manager, your submission is processed immediately (it isn’t placed in our submission queue).
-We don’t send you a submission log to show the final status of your submission; instead, you’ll see a message within Metadata Manager or OJS itself.
+If you register content with us by sending the files to us directly using the Crossref XML plugin for OJS, if you’re using the new record registration form, or if you’re still using the deprecated Metadata Manager, your submission is processed immediately (it isn’t placed in our submission queue).
+We don’t send you a submission log to show the final status of your submission; instead, you’ll see a message within the interface of the tool you are using.
 But a submission log is still generated, and you can log in to our admin tool using your account credentials to view the submission log for your deposit.

 If you’ve registered some content with us using the web deposit form, XML upload via our admin tool, or XML deposit using HTTPS POST, and you don’t receive your submission log email immediately, it is likely that your deposit is waiting in the submission queue.